The Best and Creamiest Loaded Baked Potato Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-Loaded potato soup is sinfully creamy and contains plenty of gooey cheese and crispy bacon.
+All the flavor of your favorite baked potatoes in a bowl of creamy soup!
+My Loaded Potato Soup Recipe is sinfully creamy and contains plenty of gooey cheese and crispy bacon.
 Enjoy a comforting bowl on those blustery, cold nights!

 This meal requires a little bit of time-consuming prep work — for instance, baking the potatoes and frying the bacon — but it’s worth it!